protontypes/LibreSelery/README.md

 LIBRARIES_IO_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 > Run opencelery on your target project root folder.
-This will send cryptocurrency to a weighted random product contributor.
+This will send cryptocurrency to a weighted random product contributor with an email address on the front page.

 ```bash
 bash opencelery_docker.sh ~/gitclones/<target_projects>